Group T4: History

 Group T4 was first introduced in 1990 when the generic Group T, introduced the year before, was divided into four specific categories.
 At first, T4 was for cross-country trucks with no provision made for the modern "lightweight vehicle" until 2019 when two categories of Group T3 were established.
 In 2020, T3-Prototypes became Group T3, and T3-Series became the Group T4 of today, with Trucks moved to Group T5.
 The side-by-side T4 vehicles have been competing in FIA Baja Cross Country Rallies, Rally Raids and Marathon Rallies since then, including in the FIA World Cup for Cross Country Rallies.

 Classes

-When competing in the FIA World Rally-Raid Championship, which includes the long established Dakar Rally, there are no sporting classes within the group.
+When competing in the FIA World Rally-Raid Championship there are no sporting classes within the group.
+However, the long-established Dakar Rally introduced these for the 2025 event with SSV1, SSV2, and T4.
 Vehicles complying with the 2021 ASO regulations are eligible, although the 2022 ASO regulations refer to the FIA regulations signifying the FIA's authority.

 T4 vehicle are also eligible to compete in the FIA African Rally Championship and Middle East Rally Championship rallies in a class of their own.
 No other Group T cross-country vehicles are allowed.